koyo-nic/grass-course-veroa/exercises/05_ndvi_time_series/PITCHME.md

 +++

-> **Task**: Determine the highest growing rate in the period 2015-2017 and display it
+> **Task**: Obtain a map with the highest growing rate per pixel in the period 2015-2017 and display it

 +++?code=code/05_ndvi_time_series_code.sh&lang=bash&title=Phenology